Cupid-0x80h/code-obfucscator/README.md

 ## Deployment

-Automatically deploys to GitHub Pages on push to main branch.
+Automatically deploys to Netlify on push to main branch.

 ## License